bartificer/programming-by-stealth/docs/pbs32.md

 myDate.european(30, 2, 2017);
 ```

-This produces and unhandled error.
+This produces an unhandled error.

 We can turn this into a handled error like so: